w3c/wai-curricula/intro.md

 {% include_cached excol.html type="start" id="stories" %}

-#### Meaning of web accessibility
+#### Lesson 1:  web accessibility

 {% include_cached excol.html type="middle" %}

+@@
-Define web accessibility as ability for people with disabilities to use web content, tools, and technology equally.
+fine web accessibility as ability for people with disabilities to use web content, tools, and technology equally.
 Explain the relevance of web accessibility, given the widespread use of web content and applications across different types of devices (desktop, mobile, television, etc.) for social participation (for education, employment, commerce, healthcare, entertainment, etc.).
 Emphasize the unique opportunity for inclusion.

 ##### Learning outcomes